 Although individuals can certainly break into the property market with less, this balance will afford the luxury of a property with a high rental yield and strong capital growth.

 Naturally, any smart investor will consider all of the available investment options before delving into the world of property.
-For example, a lump sum of £50,000 could be placed into stocks or cryptocurrency.
+For example, a lump sum of £50,000 could be placed into good stocks or cryptocurrency.
 However, there are many reasons why we believe property reigns supreme over these alternatives.

 Firstly, the purchase of a property can be leveraged using a mortgage.
 Meaning, to purchase a £100,000 investment property, an individual may only actually need a £25,000 cash deposit.
 The remaining balance can come from a mortgage loan.
 Whilst mortgages undoubtedly attract their own distinct risks, they allow for much more substantial investments, which would not be possible in other sectors.